Highland Libraries are committed to supporting the health and wellbeing of our communities.

 The Scottish Association for Mental Health

 At SAMH we believe there is no health without mental health.
-We’re here to provide help, information and support; to campaign on behalf of people with mental health problems and to raise money to fund our vital work.
-We’re here for everyone, and we’re here for you.
+They provide help, information and support; to campaign on behalf of people with mental health problems and to raise money.

 Healthy eating – Live Well – NHS Choices